amarvw/BI-Assignment/Datamart-and-ETL/Readme.md

 The order of looking at the files should be as follows :

-1. Folder Name : Database and Schema creation scripts :
-	The file contains script to create the DB named, "HQ Assignment" and the two schemans "primary_data" and "bi_data"
+1. Folder Name : Database and Schema creation scripts :\n The file contains script to create the DB named, "HQ Assignment" and the two schemans "primary_data" and "bi_data"

 2. Folder Name : primary_data-table-scripts :